 7. Store pre-lit greenery and other lighted decorations in a cool and dry place.

-Stable room temperature is essential when storing lighted décor.
+Stable room temperature is essential when storing pre-lit Christmas trees, wreaths, and garlands.
 Never assume that your Christmas lights can withstand heat.
-If you bought your lights separately, wind them around sturdy pieces of cardboard and stow them in a cooler area of your house.
+If you bought your lights separately, wind them around sturdy pieces of cardboard.
+Then, stow them in a cooler area of your house.

 If your lighted decorations are battery-operated, make sure to take out the batteries.
 Keep them in a plastic box without coins or anything metallic.
 Contact with metals might cause a short-circuit.

 Intense heat from an attic with little to no ventilation can melt the wiring on holiday lighting.
 That’s a fire hazard you definitely want to avoid.
 Every holiday season, you need to check your lights for damage.
 A durable storage bag is the way to go for a pre-lit tree.Jennifer Perkins

 Tip: Before any DIY repair on lights or pre-lit Christmas trees, consult the manufacturer to avoid warranty issues.
 Get in-depth advice in our step-by-step guide on how to fix Christmas tree lights.

 8. If you’re keeping your decorations up all year, position them away from heat or direct light sources.

 At Treetopia, we’re all for leaving your artificial Christmas tree and decorations up all year long.
 It’s a unique way to celebrate other holidays.
 All you need to do is update your decorating theme, according to the occasion.

 Maintain the vibrancy of decorations by keeping them away from heat or light sources.
 That includes windows, fireplaces, radiators, and lamps.
 Handle your décor with care whenever you move them around.
 Don’t forget to clean them as needed, too.